Skip to content

 Binary shift-subtract long division (const fallback)

 Last-resort divide for arbitrary multi-limb divisors in const context.
-Runtime callers route through the limbs_divmod_dispatch_u64 dispatcher to Knuth instead; this path stays as the const fn backstop for wrapping_div / wrapping_rem and as the setup path for the MG reciprocal computation.
-Implementation: src/wide_int/mod.rs::limbs_divmod_u64 general path.
+Runtime callers route through the div_knuth dispatch dispatcher to Knuth instead; this path stays as the const fn backstop for wrapping_div / wrapping_rem and as the setup path for the MG reciprocal computation.
+Implementation: src/int/algos/div/div_rem.rs::div_rem (general / shift-subtract path).

 Further reading: